TytanGorilla/django-kubernetes-test/README.md

 ```bash
 python generate_django_secret_key.py
 ```
-This will generate a secure secret key, save it into the newly created .env file as the value of DJANGO_SECRET_KEY.
+This will generate a secure secret key, SAVE it into the newly created .env file as the value of DJANGO_SECRET_KEY.
 Ensure that this value is within "quotes".

 ## Generate Your secrets.yaml
 Make sure the generate_secrets.sh file is executable: